 5.5.
 Recommendations on the management of plant operations, including the need for the operating organization to establish appropriate documented operation management programmes, are provided in Section 6 of DS497C [4].
 Any modifications to such management programmes should be reviewed by the operating organization to assess their consequences for safety.
-Modifications to specific operation management programmes could influence other programmes; consequently, a thorough review should be performed to determine the extent to which this might affect safety.
+Modifications to specific operation management programmes; consequently, a thorough review should be performed to determine the extent to which this might affect safety.